cometbft/cometbft/docs/core/mempool.md

 If the transaction is deemed valid by the ABCI application, it's added to the linked list.

-The mempools name (`flood`) comes from the dissemination mechanism.
+The mempool's name (`flood`) comes from the dissemination mechanism.
 When a new transaction is added to the linked list, the mempool sends it to all connected peers.
 Peers themselves gossip this transaction to their peers and so on.
 One can say that each transaction "floods" the network, hence the name `flood`.